jbikker/tinybvh/README.md

 TinyBVH is _fast_.
 Here is, in a nutshell, how it compares to [Intel's Embree](https://www.embree.org) and [Madmann91's BVH library](https://github.com/madmann91/bvh).
 ![Performance](images/perfgraphs.png)
-TinyBVH currently builds a SAH BVH faster than Embree and Maddmann91.
+TinyBVH currently builds a SAH BVH faster than Embree and Madmann91.
 It also traces individual primary and 'any hit' rays faster than those libraries.
 Note: These results are based on the new ````tiny_bvh_benchmark.cpp```` application and are cautiously presented as 'preliminary'.
-Note that single-ray traversal is only a small part of Embree.
-If you suspect an inperfection in the experiment setup, please [let me know](mailto:bikker.j@protonmail.com).
+Single-ray traversal is only a small part of Embree.
+If you suspect an imperfection in the experiment setup, please [let me know](mailto:bikker.j@protonmail.com).
 ![Performance](images/cpu_vs_gpu.png)
 When tracing rays on the GPU, (multicore) CPU performance is dwarfed.
 On an RTX 5080 laptop GPU, TinyBVH traces up to _5 billion rays_ per second in Crytek's Sponza scene using the basic binary BVH format, regardless of graphics API and without using specialized ray tracing hardware.
 That is 5 rays per pixel at 4k@120Hz, enough for most purposes.
 # TinyOCL